 Prerequisite: Spanish III (Honors) or Spanish IV and approval of the World Languages Department

 Spanish V: Contemporary Spanish and Latin American Cinema

 In this advanced language and culture course, students examine recent major works of film in their social, political, and historical contexts.
 Films from throughout the Spanish-speaking world are viewed and analyzed both in class and as homework.
 Students develop their speaking skills as the themes, characters, and cultural lessons from the movies serve as springboards for intensive conversation.
 In addition to classroom discussions, students give oral presentations, do frequent written assignments, and use online sources to listen to songs and read current articles in Spanish.
 Teacher and students use Spanish exclusively in class.
-Students from the Advancement Placement Spanish Language and Culture course may be accepted with permission of the World Languages Department.
+Students from the Advancement Placement Spanish Language and Culture course may be accepted with approval of the World Languages Department.

-Spanish V Honors: Literature, Film, Art and Multimedia
+Spanish V (Honors): Literature, Film, Art, and Multimedia

 This course combines the study of Spanish language and culture by interweaving literature, film, and art from Spain and Latin America.
 Students continue to refine all their skills in Spanish, broaden their vocabulary, and enhance their fluency.
 At the end of the year, students write an original play and perform it in front of their peers.
 Teacher and students use Spanish exclusively in class.

 Prerequisite: Advanced Placement Spanish Language and Culture or fluency in Spanish and approval of the World Languages Department

 The following language courses are offered to students in Grades 11 and 12 through Global Online Academy: